-Possible Cause: If the S/PDIF input is not muted in the monitor mixer, and you have the Delta 66's master clock set to something other than the S/PDIF input, you are monitoring an out-of-sync S/PDIF stream.
-This can result in lost or bogus samples being monitored and recorded.
+Possible Cause: If the S/PDIF input is not muted in the monitor mixer, and you have the Delta TDIF's master clock set to something other than the S/PDIF input, you are monitoring an out-of-sync S/PDIF stream.
+This can result in lost or bogus samples being recorded.
+This can also occur when using the TDIF input without "TDIF Clk" selected as you master clock.